Kriaa89/VivaFit/readme.md

 - 🔥 Firebase Authentication for secure user management
 - 🌐 Axios for efficient API requests and data handling
 - 📱 Responsive design principles for all device sizes
-- 🗺️ React Leaflet for interactive maps and GPS tracking
-- 📐 Turf.js for geospatial calculations

 ### ⚙️ Backend
 - 🟢 Node.js with Express for efficient API development